Concept of the Berlin Wall

 2. Tourist Attraction

-Today, parts of the Berlin Wall have been preserved and turned into memorials and museums.
-Visitors can learn about its history and the stories of those who lived through its construction and fall.
+Some of the Berlin Wall remains preserved and serves as a memorial and a museum today.
+They can learn the story of those who helped build, and those who lived through, its construction and fall.

 3. Unification Challenges